memgraph/docs/docs/installation/windows/wsl-installation.md

 configuring the Memgraph package.
 :::

-### Configuration
+## Configuration

 The Memgraph configuration is available in `/etc/memgraph/memgraph.conf`.
-If the Memgraph configuration is altered, Memgraph needs to be restarted.
+If the configuration file is altered, Memgraph needs to be restarted.
+To learn about all the configuration options, check out the [Reference guide](/reference-guide/configuration.md).

 ## Where to next?